-Saunas - or bathhouses, as they’re generally referred to in the US – aren’t a new thing.
+Bathhouses - or saunas, as they’re generally referred to in the UK – aren’t a new thing.
 The Ancient Greeks were obviously a big fan, but there’s quite detailed records of bathhouses throughout history.
 Places such as Florence in 1492, when there was a crackdown on sodomy that was targeted at bathhouses.
-Also, Paris in 1876, when there was a police raid on a bathhouse and six men (aged 14–22) were charged with offences against public decency.
+Also, Paris in 1876, when there was a police raid on a bathhouse and six men – aged 14–22 – were charged with offences against public decency.
 In New York in 1903, police raided a bathhouse and arrested 26 men – charging a number with the offence of sodomy.

-It was the late 1960s and 1970s in the US when gay bathhouses came into their own, around the same time as the concept of gay liberation began to build momentum.
+It was the late 1960s and 1970s in the US when gay bathhouses came into their own.
+This was around the same time as the concept of gay liberation began to build momentum.

 While the devastation caused by HIV to the gay community around the world also impacted saunas and bathhouses, sex-on-premises venues continue to play an important part in the lives of many gay men.
 Even the emergence of location-based hook-up apps hasn’t made saunas redundant - they’re often a preferred meeting point once you’ve connected with someone online.

-Who goes to a gay sauna?
 Honestly, all types of people.
 From young to old, body-conscious to comfortable.
-From proud gay men, to young guys beginning to explore, to guys who need to exercise a bit of discretion.
-What they’ve got in common is that they’re looking for sex, for an encounter, for intimacy.
+Everyone from proud gay men, to young guys beginning to explore, to guys who need to exercise a bit of discretion.
+What they’ve all got in common is that they’re looking for sex, for an encounter, for intimacy.

 Some people seem to have a perception of saunas as representative of a time when being gay was something to be kept hidden, when encounters between guys were illicit and a little bit dangerous.
 Why do we need saunas now that we have marriage equality?
 Why do we need saunas now that gay men can create ‘normal’ families like everyone else?